 CBT for Health Anxiety About Cancer

 CBT is considered the gold standard for anxiety disorders, including health anxiety about cancer.
-It works on two fronts:
+It works on two fronts.
+If you’re also noticing anxiety showing up as irritability, our blog PTSD and anger explores why that can happen and what helps.

 Cognitive